-As you may recall, our Legal Counsel, Mr. Richard B. Tubertini, has made several inquiries of you regarding the scope and meaning of the new Board regulations as they pertain to uniform treatment.
-From your responses to these inquiries, my understanding is that we may apply for a waiver, even if present circumstances would seem to indicate that no waiver would be required.
-We believe it prudent to seek a waiver from your office in order to obviate any future questions that may arise concerning the ability of the Mississippi Coast Foreign-Trade Zone project and its Zone Project Administrator, the Foreign-Trade Zone Corporation, to provide a full range of Zone-related services to the trade community of southern Mississippi.
+I understand that you have recently stated that third-party reviews of FTZ Operator compliance may constitute the "key function" of "Overseeing zone participants' operations on behalf of a grantee."
+While each of our Zone Operators is responsible for conducting and overseeing its own Zone operation, we believe it prudent to seek a waiver from your office in order to obviate any future questions that may arise concerning the ability of the Mississippi Coast Foreign-Trade Zone project and its Zone Project Administrator, the Foreign-Trade Zone Corporation, to provide a full range of Zone-related services to the trade community of southern Mississippi.

 As a number of our past Annual Reports to your office indicate, the Mississippi Coast Foreign Trade Zone, Inc., Grantee of Foreign-Trade Zone No. 92, is a non-profit corporation organized under the laws of the State of Mississippi, whose Board members are appointed by five regional public agencies.
 These include the Gulfport-Biloxi Regional Airport Authority, Hancock Port and Harbor Commission, the Harrison County Development Commission, the Jackson County Port Authority, and the Mississippi State Port Authority.
 Our Board governs all matters relating to the Zone project.
-Since1995 our grantee organization has maintained a professional relationship with the Foreign-Trade Zone Corporation - first as a consultant, then as our Zone Project Administrator.
-November 4, 2013 Mr. Andrew McGilvray Page 2

-This relationship has proven beneficial for our grantee organization and its volunteer Board members, and for the trade community as well.
+Since 1995 our grantee organization has maintained a professional relationship with the Foreign-Trade Zone Corporation - first as a consultant, then as our Zone Project Administrator.
+This relationship has proved beneficial for our grantee organization and its volunteer Board Members, but for the trade community as well.